Consular Report Of Birth Abroad (CRBA)

 All routine services, including Consular Reports of Birth Abroad (CRBA), are available by APPOINTMENT ONLY.

 Below you will find information on how to register a child born in Costa Rica as a U.S. citizen.
-If after thoroughly reading this page you have any questions, please email: firstname.lastname@example.org.
+If you have any questions after thoroughly reading this page, please email your inquiry to firstname.lastname@example.org.

 After the forms have been accepted and the fees paid, a Consular Officer will interview you.
 Once approved, the Consular Report of Birth Abroad will generally be ready for pick-up in 1–2 weeks.

-Payment is due at the time the application is submitted, and is payable by credit or cash, dollars or colones.
+Payment is due at the time the application is submitted and is payable by credit or debit card, dollars, or colones.
 The fees above include any applicable passport processing, execution and security fees.
 By law these fees are NON-REFUNDABLE.

 In addition, if the child was born out of wedlock and the biological father is a U.S. citizen, the child must be legitimized by the father before the child’s 18th birthday.
-Official and legal recognition is required, including an affidavit of paternity and a written agreement to provide financial support until the child reaches the age of 18 (see Affidavit of Parentage below).
+Official and legal recognition is required, including an affidavit of paternity and a written agreement to provide financial support until the child reaches the age of 18 (see page 3 of the DS-2029, link below).

 Each of the following forms must be completed and submitted with the citizenship package.
 Do NOT sign the forms until you are instructed to do so before a Consular Officer.
 The forms can be found on the Department of State’s website at the addresses provided below.

-Note: When completing page two of the DS-5507 form please make sure that you account for all periods of time that you have been in the United States and abroad.
+Note: When completing the DS-11, you can leave the Social Security Number (SSN) blank or put 000-00-0000.
+You will have the opportunity to apply for a SSN when the documents are approved and ready for pick up.
+When completing page two of the DS-2029 form please make sure that you account for all periods of time that you have been in the United States and abroad.
 Periods of time include residence, vacations, periods of study, employment, business trips, military services, etc. Periods of presence abroad include “day trips” to places like Canada and Mexico.
 Additional paper may be attached to the form.

 Required Supporting Documents

-- The child’s original Costa Rican birth certificate in “digital format,” issued on stamped paper (papel con timbres) from the Civil Registry (Registro Civil).
+1. The child’s original Costa Rican birth certificate, issued on stamped paper (papel con timbres) from the Civil Registry (Registro Civil).

-Examples of documents that can be used to show physical presence include, but are not limited to, the following: school records; childhood immunization records; college transcripts; U.S. military service records; paystubs and tax records (must be able to show that the work was performed in the U.S.); employment certification letters; or old passports.
+Examples of documents that can be used to show physical presence include, but are not limited to, the following: school records; childhood immunization records; college transcripts; U.S. military service records; paystubs and tax records (must be able to show that the work was performed in the U.S.); employment certification letters.

 Legal Requirements for Physical Presence in the U.S.